-NOTE 2—The conditions to include an element in a particular Management frame are as specified in 9.3.3 ((PV0) Management frames).
+NOTE 3—The conditions to include an element in a particular Management frame are as specified in 9.3.3 ((PV0) Management frames).
 For example, Table 9-35 (Association Response frame body) specifies the conditions for an element to be included in an Association Response frame.

-[7812][6536]When an element that is carried in a Management frame transmitted by the reporting STA is not present in a complete profile of a reported STA, then the element is considered to be part of the reported STA’s profile and the value to use is the same as that of the corresponding element carried in the reporting STA’s frame unlessthe complete profile carries the Non-Inheritance element (see 9.4.2.240 (Non-Inheritance element)) and the element is listed in the Non-Inheritance element.
+[7812][6536]If an element, identified by an Element ID and Element ID Extension (if applicable), is carried in a Management frame transmitted by the reporting STA, and there is no element having the same Element ID and Element ID Extension (if applicable) in a complete profile of a reported STA, then the element is considered to be part of the reported STA’s profile and the value to use is the same as that of the corresponding element carried in the reporting STA’s frame unless any of the following are true:

+the complete profile carries the Non-Inheritance element (see 9.4.2.240 (Non-Inheritance element)) and the element is listed in the Non-Inheritance element.

+the element is excluded from being included in the Per-STA Profile subelement as described in 35.3.2.1 (General) and 35.3.2.2 (Advertisement of complete or partial per-link information).

+[7812]Otherwise, the STA receiving the Management frame shall not consider the element to be part of the reported STA’s profile.

+[7812]A Fragment element (9.4.2.188 (Fragment element)) is considered under the same context as the element that is being fragmented.
+Therefore, when an element that is fragmentable (see Table 9-128 (Element IDs) and 10.28.11 (Element fragmentation)) is inherited (or not inherited), the Fragment element(s) (if present) corresponding to that element shall also be inherited (or not inherited).

-[7812][7812][7812]NOTE 3—When multiple elements carried in the Management frame transmitted by the reporting STA have the same Element ID and Extended Element ID (if present) and at least one such element is not applicable to the reported STA, then the per-STA profile corresponding to the reported STA includes all the elements that have a value specific to the reported STA and have the same Element ID and Extended Element ID (if present) as that in the reporting STA’s frame.
-In this case, inheritance is not applied for the such elements.
+[7812]NOTE 3—When multiple elements (such as Vendor Specific elements) carried in the Management frame transmitted by the reporting STA have the same Element ID and Extended Element ID (if present) and at least one such (Vendor Specific) element is not applicable to the reported STA, then the per-STA profile corresponding to the reported STA includes all the elements that have the contents of the Information field applicable only to the reported STA and have the same Element ID and Extended Element ID (if present) as that in the reporting STA’s frame.
+In this case, inheritance is not applied for such elements.

-[7812] [4037][7812][4037]
+[7812] [4037]NOTE 4 - When there is a difference in the number of elements (such as Vendor Specific elements) with the same Element ID and Extended Element ID (if present) for the reported and reporting STA, then inheritance is not applied for that element and the complete profile for that reported STA includes one or more instance of that element, each carrying Information field applicable only to the reported STA.

+[7812][4037]NOTE 5 – When an element that is fragmentable (see Table 9-92 (Element IDs) and 10.28.11 (Element fragmentation)) is inherited (or not inherited), the Fragment element(s) (if present) corresponding to that element are also inherited (or not inherited).